Creator Questions: Getting started

 - Add additional fields for any other data you want to store.
 For example you could make fields to note when you pack, ship, and email backers.

-If you’d like to give backers the option to update their shipping information, select this option while you're creating your surveys on the “Manage Surveys” page.
+If you’d like to give backers the option to update their shipping information, select this option on the “Manage Surveys” page.
 Alternatively, if you decide to add this functionality after you’ve already sent out your surveys, select the “Edit” option next to “Address changes not allowed" on the same page.

 If you’re ready to ship out rewards and you’d like to disallow survey changes, visit the “Manage Surveys” page and select “Edit” next to “Address changes allowed.”
 A modal will appear asking you to confirm this change.
 Once you select “Send notifications now,” backers will be notified that they have 48 hours remaining to finalize any changes to their shipping information.
 Want more details on this feature?
 Visit our blog.